wcjohnson/redux-components/docs/API/mountComponent.md

 mountRootComponent(store, rootComponent)
 ```

 > * When using this approach, you can still attach reducers not managed by redux-components to nodes of your state tree beneath the root.
-Use `SubtreeMixin`.
+Use `SubtreeMixin` or `redux-components-map`.

 ### Manual mounting